nutsamet/Assignment-2/README.md

 STEP 3
 Summarize (in 5-15 sentences) the genetic matching procedure and results, including what you matched on, what you balanced on, and what your balance results were.
 Provide output for MatchBalance() in the body of your submission.
-We are using scale-based matching for each variable.
-To do that, we use Genetic Matching, which searches for the most effective combination of the scales to match the treatment and control groups to validate the results of the treatment.
-GenMatch does so by keeping the scales that result in a good balance between the treatment and control groups for each variable.
-Those “good” scales proceed to the next generation, and the selection process continues for the selected number of generations (50, in this case).
-After that, the function chooses the optimal scale that best matches the treatment group with the control.
-Patrycja’s

 p value before: $p.value [1] 0.3557053
 p value after: $p.value [1] 0.6810706
  - improvement